 I like the drizzly look of the glaze poured directly over the cake anyway!

 Don’t put away that bundt pan just yet!
 If you and your family love this better-for-you cake, try these other beautiful bundt cake recipes:

 - Best Ever Coconut Bundt Cake certainly deserves its name.
 It’s incredibly moist and full of coconut flavor.

 - Caramel Apple Bundt Cake from Taste and Tell Blog is a bundt cake made for the fall: it’s filled with warming apple flavor and topped with a decadent caramel glaze.

 - Lemon Bliss Bundt Cake is light, lemony, and perfect for an afternoon pick-me-up.

 - 1 package (15.25-ounces) chocolate fudge cake mix

 - 5 tablespoons light corn syrup

-Place a rack in the center of the oven and preheat the oven to 325 degrees.
-Lightly mist a 12-cup Bundt pan with vegetable oil spray, then dust with flour.
+- Preheat oven to 325°F. Lightly grease a 10 or 12-cup Bundt pan with vegetable oil spray, then dust with flour.

-Bake the cake until it springs back when lightly pressed, 37 to 40 minutes.
+- Bake the cake until it springs back when lightly pressed, 37 to 40 minutes.
 Remove the pan from the oven and place it on a wire rack to cool for 20 minutes.
-Run a long sharp knife around the edge of the cake and invert it onto a rack to cook completely, 20 minutes more.
+Run a long, sharp knife around the edge of the cake and invert it onto a rack or serving plate to cool completely, 20 minutes more.